 Knowing how to do keyword research is a big part of SEO.
 In order to do a lot of the other things on this list effectively, you need to first have a clear idea of the main terms and subject areas you want to focus your SEO efforts on, make sure to get professional assistance from the best Search engine optimization Tampa agency.

-A number of SEO tools provide keyword suggestions and data on the amount of traffic and competition you can expect to deal with for each keyword.
+A number of tools from an SEO agency provide keyword suggestions and data on the amount of traffic and competition you can expect to deal with for each keyword.
 Most of them will cost you a subscription fee, but you can use Google’s Keyword Planner for free to get started:

 When choosing your keywords, be sure to be realistic.
 SEO is competitive and a brand new website isn’t in a good position to compete for popular, broad terms.
 Get specific and find long-tail keywords to target.
 For example, something like “east chicago modern art sellers” is more attainable than just “art sellers.”